Welcome to the School Counseling Department

 Tutoring & Coursework Assistance

 Bishop Chatard offers a variety of programs and services to assist students who would benefit from tutoring or one-on-one time with a teacher.
-Students may receive assistance from teachers prior to the start of the school day, from 7:20 to 7:50, or they can take advantage of National Honor Society tutoring or Study Tables during homeroom or after school.
+Students may receive assistance from teachers before the start of the school day, from 7:20 to 7:50, or they can take advantage of National Honor Society tutoring or Study Tables during homeroom or after school.

 For more information, students are encouraged to look at the options detailed on the Tutoring page or talk with a school counselor.